Starting a blog can be nervous and exciting all at the same time; like my daughter says it can be “nervouscited” like a holiday trip.

 - Compare the Features and Support – Support is a critical factor if your website is ever down or you have a query.
 The last thing you want to do is waiting for a response for 2 days while your site is down.

 Helpful Resource: How to Start a Blog with $100 or Less [Infographic]

 Here is a snapshot of how SiteGround performed in terms of performance and support:

 Most WordPress hosing providers have a WordPress installation wizard that can help install WordPress with a few mouse clicks.
 Some hosts will even install WordPress free of cost.

 Update Permalink Structure of Blog Posts

-Once you install WordPress there are a few basic setup tasks that needs your attention before your blog is ready to go.
+Once you install WordPress, there are a few basic setup tasks that need your attention before your blog is ready to go.
 The first task is to update the permalink structure of your blog – this is just the internal link structure.
 For example, would you prefer having URL for new posts like YourBlog.com/?post=123 or YourBlog.com/title-of-new-post?

 Obviously, the second is better for both people and search engines like Google.
 This option allows you to have keywords in your title and URL.
 Go to Settings -> Permalinks in the WordPress Admin area.

 Install Basic Plugins